photkosee/smart-trip/README.md

 ### Some Problems after Deployment
 Sometimes, I encounter a 504 error when trying to create a new plan, but no meaningful errors are shown.
 Initially, I thought the issue was due to Gemini occasionally responding with an invalid JSON format, causing an error.
 It took me a while to figure out that the cause was actually out of my control.
 With Vercel’s free plan for site deployment, there’s a limited time for backend requests, which is why I only experience the error when a request takes too long.
 I can think of two solutions: upgrade the plan, or move the logic to the frontend since the part involving chatting with Gemini can be handled there (although this isn’t recommended).
 Oh, or hosting the backend elsewhere.

+I just got another idea of implementing a webhook which could have solved this issue as well.